-First of all, Engine bearing replacement is not as hard as it sounds.
+Engine bearing replacement, is really not as hard as it sounds.

-So, Problems with engine bearings will usually result in some sort of knocking noise coming from your engine.
-The type of knocking noise that you hear will usually give you a good idea of which engine bearing is faulty or needs to be replaced.
+So, problems with engine bearings will usually result in, some sort of knocking noise coming from your engine.
+And, the type of knocking noise, will usually give you a good idea of which engine bearing is faulty.

-1. Especially relevant before disassembly, number each connecting rod and matching cap according to cylinder location and each main bearing cap as to its location in the block.
+1. Especially important, before disassembly.
+Number each connecting rod and matching cap, according to cylinder location.
+And, each main bearing cap, as to its location in the block.

-5. One method to check the surface finish of a crankshaft is to rub a one cent coin several times across the surface of the shaft.
-If the shaft picks up copper from the coin, the shaft is too rough and must be reconditioned.
+5. One method to check the surface finish of a crankshaft.
+Rub a one cent coin, several times across the surface of the shaft.
+If the shaft picks up copper from the coin, the shaft is too rough and must be polished.

 7. All oil passages must be clean.
 Clean these passages with a brush and solvent.
 You can also use clean, dry, compressed air.

 8. Select the correct part number and under size bearing, to suit the, correct engine application.